sdsu-its/fit-welcome/README.md

 INSERT INTO staff VALUES (123123123, 'Test', 'Admin', 'admin@blackboard.sdsu.edu', 0, 1, 0);
 ```

-### KeyServer Setup
+### Vault Setup
-You will need to create two applications in the key server, one that will have the information for your production system, the
+You will need to create two secrets in the vault, one that will have the information for your production system, the
 other with your testing configuration.
+Information on how to setup Vault and AppRoles can be found at: https://sdsu-its.gitbooks.io/vault/content/

 The name of the app that you want to use needs to be set as the `WELCOME_APP` environment variable.
-You will also need to set the `KSPATH` and `KSKEY` environment variables to their corresponding values.
+You will also need to set the `VAULT_ADDR`, `VAULT_ROLE` and `VAULT_SECRET` environment variables to their corresponding values.

 #### Production
 - `db-password` = Database Password